telkheir/azure-network-protocols/README.md

-[IMAGE - banner - some network concept map or wireshark or w/e]

 <h1>Inspecting Traffic between Virtual Machines in Azure</h1>

 This tutorial will examine various network traffic protocols between two virtual machines created in Azure.